GraphQL

 graphql

-123456scalar String # Text
+123456scalar String # UTF-8 text

-scalar Int # Integer
+scalar Int # 32-bit signed integer

-scalar Float # Floating-point number
+scalar Float # Double-precision floating-point

 scalar Boolean # true/false

-scalar ID # Unique identifier
+scalar ID # Unique identifier (serialized as String)

 Custom Scalar Types